mufan-li/mufan-li.github.io/auffinger_chen.md

-While at this point, the author believes the goal of the blog post is already achieved: we have demonstrated a simple proof technique using only very basic manipulations.
+While at this point, the author believes the goal of the blog post is already achieved: we have demonstrated the key technique with
+only very basic manipulations.
-That being said, to complete the spin glass story, we will provide a short sketch on how to prove strict convexity.
+That being said, to complete the spin glass story, we will provide a short sketch on how to prove strict convexity - hence proving there is a unique minimizer of the Parisi functional $$\mathcal{P}$$.

 We once again start by stating a key technical lemma.